 2. An Open-Minded Society

 The Dutch carry on their daily lives with a “live and let live” attitude that can be seen in the diversity of their surroundings.
 In fact, inclusiveness has long been a key pillar of Dutch society, which is another reason why it is popular to study abroad in the Netherlands.

 In effect, multinational restaurants, gay bars, brothels, and coffee shops live in peaceful coexistence in the same neighborhoods in cities across the Netherlands.
-As an international student, this may seem strange at first, but you will quickly see that instead of producing crime, the Dutch’s liberal legalization policies have created a safe space for people to live out their lives, no matter who they are.
+If you are an international student studying in the Netherlands, this may seem strange at first, but you will soon discover that Dutch legalization policies have created a safe place for people to live out their lives, no matter who they are.

 3. Competitive Economy

-After making it to graduation, most students have one major goal in mind—finding a job.
+After graduating from universities in the Netherlands, most students have one major goal in mind: finding a job.
 It's important to think about your employment opportunities after you complete your studies, especially if you are studying and living abroad.

 4. Language-Savvy People

 Did you know, Dutch is the closest language to English?
 As English’s closest relative on the Germanic language tree, Dutch is much easier to learn for an English speaker than say Italian or French.
-Both languages borrow vocabulary from the other and the grammar is similar in many ways.
+Both languages borrow vocabulary from each other and the grammar is similar in many ways.
 Thus, those who wish to learn a new language can benefit from studying abroad in the Netherlands.

 That being said, as savvy language learners, many Dutch people also speak a third or fourth language!
 Because of the Netherlands’ close proximity to Belgium, France, and Germany, many Dutch people also learn French or German.
-So, don’t be shy, and test out your language skills while studying in the Netherlands!
+So, don’t be shy: test out your language skills while studying in the Netherlands!